Missouri Bootheel: Culture and economy

 Economically, the agricultural area is one of the more impoverished parts of Missouri.
 It does not enjoy the benefits of tourism as do areas of the nearby Ozark Mountains.
 There is some manufacturing, but the area is primarily agricultural.
 Because of its alluvial past, the area's rich soil is ideal for growing soybeans, rice and cotton.
 Some truck crops are grown, most notably various types of melons, especially watermelons.
 A limited amount of livestock is raised.
 In contrast to much of the rest of Missouri, there are few fences.

 No large cities are located in the Bootheel.
 Sizable towns include Kennett, the birthplace of singers Sheryl Crow, David Nail, and Trent Tomlinson; and Sikeston, the birthplace of professional athletes James Wilder Sr., Brandon Barnes, and Blake DeWitt.
 Sikeston's city limits fall within both Scott County and New Madrid County.
 Cape Girardeau and Poplar Bluff are often considered to be part of the Bootheel due to the influence the two cities have had on the development of the region, but neither is located within its geographic boundaries.

 Hornersville, a small town in southern Dunklin County, was home to William H. "Major" Ray, a one-time 19th-century circus "midget".
 He later became known as the representative of the Buster Brown shoe brand.
 He and his wife, Jennie, are buried in a cemetery in Hornersville.
 Caruthersville is the county seat of Pemiscot County.

 The small towns of Senath and Arbyrd are also located in Dunklin County.
 They are home to a locally celebrated ghost light, sometimes called the "Senath Light" or "Arbyrd light".
 It occurs between these two towns and closer to Hollywood near the Lulu Church and Cemetery.

 The Missouri Bootheel is the home of two members of the musical group the Kentucky Headhunters, Doug and Ricky Phelps.
 They received their education at Southland C-9, the consolidated schools of Arbyrd and Cardwell, Missouri.
 They performed at the Cotton Pickin Festival in the small town of Arbyrd; a place where they spent much time while growing up.
 They both performed as Brother Phelps, and then Doug came back and performed with The Kentucky Headhunters.
 This festival is a major attraction and draws a huge crowd for a town of only about 550 people.
 Other prominent acts at Arbyrd include T. Graham Brown and The Bellamy Brothers.

 Also in the northern part of Dunklin County lies the town of Malden, the home of country/rockabilly singer Narvel Felts.
 Felts' music has played worldwide, as he continues to tour.

+Politics

+Results of Presidential Elections in the Missouri Bootheel: